carlohamalainen/carlohamalainen.github.io/_posts/2008-02-20-ssh-socks-proxy.md

 (after logging in no shell is given due to the -N option)

 Then in Firefox I set the proxy to use SOCKS host localhost at port 9999.
-That&#8217;s it.
+That's it.
 Firefox plugins like [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/2464) or [SwitchProxy](https://addons.mozilla.org/en-US/firefox/addon/125) make switching the proxy setting quick and easy.

 You can also use this to browse securely from a public wifi access point, avoid stupid web proxies, etc.